• HOME

 How will that affect your current plan?
 Or your current budget?

-Are there modifications or adjustments that you can do to creatively navigate it and accept the changes without going over budget?
+Are there modifications or adjustments that you can make to creatively navigate it and accept the changes without going over budget?

 This is why reviewing what you have right now and discussing further with your decorator, rental companies, venue, and or caterer as soon as possible, or even as soon as those changes become known to you.